jplsek/MPCParty/install.md

 cp mpcparty.cfg.example mpcparty.cfg
 ```

-Change the config `[mpd] url` to be the ip of your system, not `localhost`!
+- Change the config `[mpd] url` to be the ip of your system running mpd, not `localhost`!
-Change the `[mpd] library` option to `/Music`.

-- The commands below will use the local config file, so you don't have to rebuild the image every time you change the config file.
-- It will also set the music folder to `~/Music` (change this to where your music is actually stored) for mpcparty to look for album art and song download support.
-- Finally, the web port is exposed as 8081.
-If your config `[server] port` is different, make sure to update this.

-If any of this needs to be changed, either edit the `docker-compose.yml` or change the CLI options if using plain docker.

 ### With docker-compose

+Make sure to change docker-compose.yml pointing the music directory to where your music is actually stored.

 ```
 docker-compose up